open-policy-agent/opa/docs/content/rest-api.md

 ## Data API

 The Data API exposes endpoints for reading and writing documents in OPA.
-For an introduction to the different types of documents in OPA see [How Does OPA Work?](../#how-does-opa-work).
+For an explanation to the different types of documents in OPA see [How Does OPA Work?](../philosophy#how-does-opa-work)

 ### Get a Document